Pushing the Boundary of Quantum Advantage in Hard Combinatorial Optimization with Probabilistic Computers: Analysis of Residual Energy Scaling with DT-SQA

-The slopes quoted in \cite{King2023quantum} are based on embedded instances because quantum annealers (QA) require complex embedding schemes to represent combinatorial optimization problems on a fixed and inflexible topology, even for sparse problems, such as 3D spin glasses.
-On the other hand, probabilistic computers can natively represent these problems without any embedding overhead.
-Since our point of comparison is to solve practical optimization problems, we do not artificially include embedding overheads of quantum annealers in our main results.
+The slopes quoted above are based on embedded instances (logical problem instances mapped onto the quantum annealer's physical qubit connectivity graph).
+Quantum annealers (QAs) typically require complex embedding schemes for combinatorial optimization problems, in which a single logical spin is represented by multiple physical spins grouped into structures called dimers, due to their fixed hardware topology (such as the Chimera or Pegasus graphs), even for relatively sparse problems like 3D spin glasses.
+By contrast, probabilistic computers implemented on flexible classical hardware, such as FPGAs or ASICs, can directly represent and solve the logical problem graph without embedding overhead.
+Since our goal is to evaluate the intrinsic performance of algorithms solving practical combinatorial optimization problems, our main results do not include embedding overheads that are specific to current quantum annealer architectures.
 Nevertheless, we essentially obtain similar results also on embedded graphs (see Supplementary Fig.~\ref{fig:SQA_embedded2}) noting that the DT-SQA algorithm can match the scaling of quantum annealers in both cases.

-In Monte Carlo simulations whose goal is to faithfully simulate the equilibrium physics of the quantum system, selecting the best replica among Trotter replicas should be avoided \cite{Heim2015quantum,Santoro2002}.
-There is no such concern when solving optimization problems since quantum emulation is not a target, however.
-Since our replicas represent physical entities implemented with physical spins in hardware selecting the best residual energy among all replicas is natural in our context.